steder/Command-Line-MLB-Box-Score/README.md

 ### How do I get set up? ###

-Fork this repo and add your own access token.
+Clone this repo and add your own access token.

 [Request one here](https://erikberg.com/request-invite)